Nearsoft/jobs/readme.md

 </details>

-### Marketing intern
+### Marketing Intern

 <details><summary>Read more</summary>

 🌵⚡️

 Join the Business Development team at Nearsoft and gain hands-on marketing experience.
 Nearsoft is a software development company.
 We help our clients grow their development teams and power up the user experience of their products.
 We are looking for a passionate and energetic marketing intern to join the Business Development team in a long-term engagement.

-#### Your tasks as a Marketing intern may include
+#### Your tasks as a Marketing Intern may include

-* Works closely with the marketing team on developing, implementing, and executing marketing initiatives and activities for the company,
+* Works closely with the marketing team on developing, implementing, and executing marketing initiatives and activities for the company
 * Designing and executing marketing campaigns
 * Collecting quantitative and qualitative data from marketing campaigns
 * Performing market analysis and research on competition
 * Assist in the creation, and distribution of content marketing strategy
 * Support the marketing team build a pipeline for prospective clients

 #### Qualifications

-* Currently enrolled in a Bachelor’s degree, preferably Marketing, Business Administration or International Business.
+* Currently enrolled in a career in Marketing, Business Administration or International Business
-* Written, verbal and storytelling skills are outstanding and a natural communicator.
+* Written, verbal and storytelling skills are outstanding, fluent, and a natural communicator
 * Experience with analytics and data analysis
-* Fluent in English (Writing and speaking)

 #### Nice to have

 * Knowledge of Google Analytics
 * Familiarity with social media
-* Experience in creating and distributing content (blog post, youtube, social networks, etc.)
+* Experience in creating and distributing content (blog posts, YouTube, social networks, etc.)
-* Know-how to design advertising campaign
+* Know how to design an advertising campaign

 Send your CV to aquijada@nearsoft.com

 </details>

 ### IT Recruiter

 <details><summary>Read more</summary>

 🚀

-### Must have
+#### Must have

 * 2+ years experience as IT Recruiter
 * Basic understanding of software development platforms and skills